wilaak/iconify-php/README.md

-# Iconify Icons
+# Iconify API

 > [!NOTE]
 > This is a work in progress.

-Some helpers to render [Iconify](https://iconify.design/) icons in PHP templates.
+Drop Iconify icons into any PHP template.

 Pairs well with the VSCode extension [Iconify IntelliSense](https://marketplace.visualstudio.com/items?itemName=antfu.iconify).
 See the [example](example/) for a working local dev setup.

 ## Install